- Top Crossbows Comparison Table

 $200 or less: SA Sports Fever Review

 Finally, we get to the SA Sports Fever which is the best cheap crossbow that seems to be mainly aimed at novices and hunters shooting smaller game and deer.
 Since it is priced below $200 it is quite a bargain.
-The SA Sports Fever crossbow is a recurve type crossbow with a draw weight of 175 pounds and its arrows reach a velocity of 250 fps, it is quite light weighing and compact crossbow at 4.85 pounds and it is very easy to cock.
-Understandably, Sports Fever has fewer features in comparison to higher price range crossbows, but it gets the job done for novices and some hunters.
-If you are looking for a cheap crossbow, a compact crossbow, and an overall the best beginners crossbow – definitely consider SA Sports Fever.
+The SA Sports Fever crossbow is a recurve type crossbow with a draw weight of 175 pounds and its arrows reach a velocity of 250 fps, it is quite light weighing and compact crossbow at 4.85 pounds and it is very easy to cock with the rope cocking device.
+Understandably, Sports Fever has fewer features in comparison to higher price range crossbows, but it gets the job done especially for novices.
+The crossbow comes with a scope, 3 arrows of 20 inches, a quiver to hold these arrows and a rope cocking device.
+It takes only about 10 minutes to put it together and start shooting.
+The design of the crossbow was simplified to allow for only a few moving parts, which makes it easy to maintain.
+Granted, SA Sports Fever is not the most accurate crossbow on the market, but you can easily get a quarter size groupings from 15 yards.
+With a bit of practice you can get the same from 30 yards or more.
+Quite good stats for an inexpensive crossbow.
+If you are looking for a cheap crossbow, a compact crossbow, and an overall best beginners crossbow – definitely consider SA Sports Fever.